 Elaine is continuing the work of her late husband Jim.
 Elaine is a retired primary school teacher whose experience and knowledge are invaluable to Bachlaw Projects.

-Retired three years ago with a wealth of experience managing residential schools and children’s services for local authorities.
+Retired social work manager with a wealth of experience managing residential schools and children’s services for local authorities.

 Solicitor within a local law firm.

 John’s current roles include Chairman of Moray Firth & North Coast Inshore Fisheries Group, CEO Scottish Seafood Association, Councillor Aberdeenshire Council – Banff & District Ward, Banff & Buchan Area Committee Chairman.